ckeditor/ckeditor5/docs/getting-started/setup/editor-types.md

 ## Inline editor

-Inline editor comes with a floating toolbar that becomes visible when the editor is focused (for example, by clicking it).
-A common scenario for using inline editor is offering users the possibility to edit content (such as headings and other small areas) in its real location on a web page instead of doing it in a separate administration section.
+The inline editor comes with a floating toolbar that becomes visible when the editor is focused (for example, by clicking it).
+A common scenario for using the inline editor is offering users the possibility to edit content (such as headings and other small areas) in its real location on a web page instead of doing it in a separate administration section.

 {@img assets/img/editor-type-inline.png 800 Inline editor type.}